nitinraj7979/data-science-EDA_Titanic/README.md

 - Gender (female) had significantly higher survival rates.
 - Higher passenger class and lower fare correlated with lower survival.
 - Family size had an effect: very small or very large families had different survival rates.
-*(Add your exact observations and any accuracy metric from the model here)*

 ## Files
 - `titanic_eda.ipynb` — Jupyter notebook with all code, plots and narrative